chistym17/jobgenie-worker/recommendations.md

       "React Native Expo (mobile)"
     ],
     "Description": "Pronto Pilates is a dynamic and innovative tech company that specializes in building a worldwide network of teacher-free (i.e. video-powered) pilates studios.
-They are looking for a React Native developer to build performant mobile apps on iOS and Android.", "How to Apply": null,
-    "Direct Link": "https://vortala.formstack.com/forms/full_stack_developer_apr_2025",
+They are looking for a React Native developer to build performant mobile apps on iOS and Android.", "How to Apply": "Apply through the application URL.", "Direct Link": "https://vortala.formstack.com/forms/full_stack_developer_apr_2025",
-    "Match Score": 6
+    "Match Score": 68
   },
   {
     "Job Title": "Senior Full Stack Developer",